skanderhamdi/StepsTracker/README.md

 - [x] Document every function and provide meaningful variable names and follow Effective Dart to write your code. **Just important functions have been documented**
 - [x] **(Bonus!)** Dark mode. **Done**
 - [ ] (Bonus!)
 Privacy and security (e.g., Firestore database rules)
 - [ ] (Bonus!)
-The project is null-safe. **Not all of them, i started the project with Flutter 1.24 and after 3 days i moved to Flutter 2**
+The project is null-safe. **Not the whole code, i started the project with Flutter 1.24 and after 3 days i moved to Flutter 2**

 ## Software requirements
 - [x] The application could support only one platform, e.g., Android or iOS.
 (Bouns!) support for both Android and iOS. **The app is working on Android and iOS**